localgovdrupal/docs/docs/src/content/features/workflow.md

 ## Essential concepts

 * **Role**: A named set of permissions that can be applied to a user account.
 Depending on your role and your site's custom configuration, you may not be able to do all the actions on this page.
-* **Revision**: Drupal lets you create a new revision every time a node is updated.
-This allows you to track how the node has changed over time on your site.
+* **Revision**: Drupal lets you create a new revision every time a piece of content is updated.
+This allows you to track how the piece of content has changed over time on your site.
 [Read more on drupal.org](https://www.drupal.org/docs/administering-a-drupal-site/node-revisions).
 One version will be the **current revision**, indicating which version is available to logged out users.
 * **State**: A revision can exist in one of a number of states (Draft, Needs review, Published, Archived).
 If the current revision is Published it is available to logged out users.
 * **Transitions**: Moving the current revision from one state to another is called a transitition.
 We can do this manaully by setting the state when we save a piece of content, or we can schedule a time for it to happen automatically.

 ## Roles